yury-s/playwright/bidi.md

 - FF: browsingContext.downloadWillBegin is not fired

-- FF: "Blocked request with id 15 not found" when sending network.continueWithAuth
+- FF: "Blocked request with id 15 not found" when sending network.continueWithAuth, authentication not working

 TODO:
 - emulation